 Norway has good public transport and low-cost flights between cities.
 One will find that within cities, the cost of owning a car might be more trouble than it’s worth, especially as it's so easy to fly between cities in Norway.
 Nevertheless, owning a car in Norway can be useful, especially if looking to make trips to the surrounding countryside and the fjords.

 Note that one needs to have a Norwegian identity number to register a car in Norway.

 Getting a Norwegian driver’s licence

 If one is from an EEA country, one can convert one's driver’s licence to a Norwegian one.
 The process can be arduous but will mean one won’t need to take Norwegian driving tests.

 If one is from outside the EEA, one can legally drive in Norway for up to three months before applying for a Norwegian driver’s licence.
 One's foreign licence will only be recognised for a year.
 It’s a good idea to start this process early, because if one applies within that year, one will only need to take the driver’s test and not the full package including the theory tests and driving lessons – which can become very expensive.
 The waiting list for a driver’s test can be up to a few months’ long.

 Choosing a car in Norway

 One can find adverts for used cars in online classifieds or in the classified sections of local newspapers.
 There are also several new car dealerships in the cities.

 There is increasing pressure to outlaw diesel cars in some parts of the cities in a bid to lower emissions, so be aware of this when trying to decide between vehicles.

 Registering a car in Norway

-Once purchased, a car will need to be register with the Norwegian Public Roads Administration.
+Once purchased, a car will need to be registered with the Norwegian Public Roads Administration.